 Richard focuses particularly on negotiating the financial aspects of divorce (and civil partnership dissolution), separation and preparing pre-nuptial and post-nuptial agreements.
 Often, these matters will have an international element and, with pre-nuptial and post-nuptial agreements especially, Richard is accustomed to liaising with lawyers in several different jurisdictions.

 Reflective of his private client background, Richard is also regularly involved in cases involving complex tax and trust issues.

-Richard recently acted for HRH Prince Louis of Luxembourg in the successful application for a reporting restrictions order relating to family proceedings – EWHC 3095 (Fam).
+Richard acted for HRH Prince Louis of Luxembourg in the successful application for a reporting restrictions order relating to family proceedings – EWHC 3095 (Fam).

 Richard graduated from Oxford University (1997).
 Upon qualification in 2001, he practised initially as a corporate tax lawyer at Slaughter and May before moving to Speechly Bircham (now Charles Russell Speechlys) as a private client tax and trusts lawyer (and subsequently as a family lawyer).
 He joined Stewarts in May 2011.

 - Resolution (previously the Solicitors Family Law Association)

 - Fellow of International Academy of Family Lawyers